 Federal Direct Plus Loans

 Federal PLUS loans are for parents who want to borrow to help pay for their children’s education.
 These loans provide additional funds for educational expenses and, like Federal Direct Stafford Loans, are made by the federal government.
 For further information on Federal PLUS loans contact OSUIT's Office of Financial Aid & Scholarships.

 Oklahoma Tuition Aid Grant Program

 OSUIT participates in the Oklahoma Tuition Aid Grant program (OTAG) that is sponsored by the Oklahoma State Regents for Higher Education.
 Applicants must be residents of the state of Oklahoma.
 Tuition aid grants are made based on demonstrated financial need as determined by the OTAG office each year.

 Other Financial Assistance

 Veterans and students eligible to receive financial benefits under any federal or state rehabilitation programs may receive assistance from the coordinator of agency students.
 Oklahoma-sponsored rehabilitation students are served through the Oklahoma Department of Rehabilitation Services' Vocational Rehabilitation Division.
-Sponsored students can meet with a ODRS representative located in the Workforce Oklahoma Building on campus, or by calling 918-756-6435.
-For additional information on financial aid resources for vocational rehabilitation, contact the OSUIT Office of Financial Aid & Scholarships.
+Sponsored students can meet with a ODRS representative located at 1601 South Wood Drive in Okmulgee, or by calling 918-304-3160.